GeotrekCE/Geotrek-admin/docs/settings-custom-all-options.rst

 You can define the max_zoom the user can zoom for all tiles.

-    *It can be interesting when your tiles can't go to this zoom.
-For example opentopomap.*
+    *It can be interesting when your tiles can't go to a zoom.
+For example opentopomap is 17.*

 **Enable Apps**
 ::